palantir/terraform-provider-palantir-foundry/docs/resources/marking_role_assignments.md

 ### Optional

-- `marking_role_assignments` (Set of Object) Set of Role Assignments for this Marking.
+- `marking_role_assignments` (Attributes Set) Set of Role Assignments for this Marking.
 The following Roles can be assigned to a Marking:
  - ADMINISTER: The user can add and remove members from the Marking, update Marking Role Assignments, and change Marking metadata.
  - DECLASSIFY: The user can remove the Marking from resources in the platform and stop the propagation of the Marking during a transform.
  - USE: The user can apply the Marking to resources in the platform. (see [below for nested schema](#nestedatt--marking_role_assignments))